pyalarmdotcom/alarmdotcom/info.md

 ## 🐛Bug Fixes

-1. Fixed strange behavior around setting and clearing arm code.
+1. Fixed weird behavior with setting and clearing arm code.

 ## ❤️ Thanks for Contributing